namgengr/Cpp/README.md

 * MemberFunctions - Member Function description and example
 * QTabWidget - demonstrates inserting different widget objects into the QTabWidget control
 * QTextStream - demonstrates the use of QTextStream
+* RoundToDecimalPlaces - a method that returns a double rounded to a specified number of decimal places.